Anthony Jacques Cheeper/Clarke

 This page provides access to the following:

-In all, 60 public record entries for Anthony Jacques have been located.
-These are:
+In all, over 60 public record entries for Anthony Jacques have been located.
+These include:

 The photo at the head of this page is courtesy of Geoff Clarke, and came into Anne’s possession in late 2004.
 Until then, no-one in our line since at least Willie Tony (1892-1955) had any knowledge of what he looked like – and we suspect Willie Tony last saw him at about age 12.
 Even now we have only two photos, at about 50 and 55, plus photos of each of his second, third, fourth and fifth wives.
 Needless to say, we'd love to find more.